3mdeb/news-and-ideas/post.md

 much more functional than a smartcard.

-In 2003, IBM joined up with various companies including HP, Intel and Microsoft and established the Trusted Coputing Group, or TCG for short.
+In 2003, IBM joined up with various companies including HP, Intel and Microsoft and established the Trusted Computing Group, or TCG for short.
 The TCG defined the TPM standard, which has continuously evolved over the years, picking up adoption especially in enterprise and business use.